Spatially Coupled PLDPC-Hadamard Convolutional Codes: Introduction

 \section{Introduction}

-Low-density parity-check (LDPC) codes were first proposed in 1963 \cite{Gallager1963}, whose sparse parity-check matrix containing ``$0$'' and ``$1$'' is randomly constructed, and can be graphically represented by a Tanner graph \cite{Tanner1981}.
+{Binary} low-density parity-check (LDPC) codes were first proposed in 1963 \cite{Gallager1963}, whose sparse parity-check matrix containing ``$0$'' and ``$1$'' is randomly constructed, and can be graphically represented by a Tanner graph \cite{Tanner1981}.
 A Tanner graph consists of check nodes (CNs), variable nodes (VNs) and the connections between CNs and VNs.
-When all VN degrees are the same and all CN degrees are identical, the corresponding code is a regular LDPC code; otherwise it is an irregular LDPC code.
-After receiving the channel observations, extrinsic information along the connections is iteratively exchanged and calculated at check node processors and variable node processors so as to realize belief propagation (BP) decoding.
-In \cite{Richardson2001}, a density evolution method has been proposed to evaluate the probability density function (PDF) of the extrinsic information and hence to optimize the degree distributions of LDPC codes.
-Subsequently in \cite{Brink2004}, an extrinsic information transfer (EXIT) chart technique has been proposed to optimize LDPC codes by calculating the mutual information of the extrinsic information.
-Through both methods, good-performing LDPC codes have been constructed to work close to the Shannon limit under binary erasure channels (BECs), binary symmetric channels (BSCs) and additive-white-Gaussian-noise (AWGN) channels \cite{Richardson2001,Brink2004,Sharon2006b}.
-LDPC codes are also widely used in modern digital communication systems such as $3$G/$4$G/$5$G, WiFi, digital video broadcasting and satellite communications.
+After receiving the channel observations, extrinsic information along the connections is iteratively exchanged and calculated at CN processors and VN processors to realize belief propagation (BP) decoding.
+In \cite{Richardson2001}, a density evolution method is proposed to evaluate the probability density function (PDF) of the extrinsic information and hence to optimize the degree distributions of LDPC codes.
+Subsequently in \cite{Brink2004}, an extrinsic information transfer (EXIT) chart technique is proposed to optimize LDPC codes by calculating the mutual information (MI) of the extrinsic information.
+Through both methods, good-performing LDPC codes are constructed to work close to the Shannon limit under binary erasure channels (BECs), binary symmetric channels (BSCs) and additive-white-Gaussian-noise (AWGN) channels \cite{Richardson2001,Brink2004,Sharon2006b}.
+Yet, most LDPC codes are designed to achieve good decoding performance at a bit-energy-to-noise-power-spectral-density ratio ($E_b/N_0$) greater than $0$ dB.
+To approach the ultimate Shannon limit, i.e., $E_b/N_0 = -1.59$ dB \cite{Costello2007}, other low-rate codes are designed.
+Potential application scenarios of such codes include multiple access wireless systems (e.g., interleave-division multiple-access \cite{Li2004,Li2006} with a huge number of non-orthogonal users) and deep space communications.
+In \cite{Li2003} and \cite{Leung2006}, very low-rate turbo Hadamard codes and zigzag Hadamard codes are proposed.
+However, their decoders require the use of serial decoding \cite{Jiang2018}, \cite{Jiang2019}, \cite{Jiang2020} and cannot make use of parallel decoding as in LDPC decoders.
+The error performances of turbo Hadamard codes and zigzag Hadamard codes are also not as good as those of the LDPC-Hadamard codes that { have been} subsequently proposed \cite{Yue2007}.